 Understanding more about empty Home Insurance

-As it stands today, there are over half a million empty properties right across the UK, the highest rate for over two decades.
-An empty home is not only a thieves paradise but is also susceptible to damages caused by adverse weather conditions, squatters sheltering in the property, and vandals maliciously damaging your most prized possession.
-If your property is going to be empty for any length of time, you should take a look through our empty section below.
+As it stands today, there are over half a million empty properties right across the UK.
+This is the highest rate for over two decades.
+An empty home can be a thieves’ paradise.
+It is also susceptible to damage caused by adverse weather, squatters sheltering in the property, and damage from vandals.

 Empty property insurance definition

-Generally, mainstream insurers define unoccupancy as any property that is vacant for 30 consecutive days or more.
+Generally, insurers define an unoccupied property as one that is vacant for 30 days in a row or more.
 If this is likely to be the case for your property, it is vital that you inform your insurer.
 Failure to do so may result in your home insurance policy becoming void.

 Short term home insurance

-Some customers may be looking for cover for a very specific amount of time and potentially for a very limited timeframe.
-Whilst at this time we don’t have a specific short-term policy, our dedicated empty policy can be set up and then cancelled at any point after the initial cooling off period of 14 days.
-There is no cancellation fee throughout the policy term and we will organise a pro-rata refund of the remaining premium, ensuring you are only paying for the period of time on cover with us.
+Some customers may be looking for cover for a very specific amount of time.
+This may be for a very limited timeframe.
+Whilst at this time we don’t have a specific short-term policy, our cover can be set up and then cancelled at any point.
+There is no cancellation fee throughout the policy term and we will also organise a pro-rata refund of the remaining premium.
+This means you will only ever pay for the period of time on cover with us.

 Insurance empty house owner deceased

-In the unfortunate situation where the original home insurance policyholder of the property has died, a new policy will be required to cover the property until probate is settled.
+Where the original policyholder has died, a new policy will be required to cover the property until probate is settled.
 At this point, the property will be transferred to the new owner’s name who will take out their own cover.
-However, cover will be required for the existing contents within the property and the protection of the buildings.
+However, cover will be required for the existing contents in the property and the protection of the buildings until this point.

 Is there anything I can do to lower the premium for my empty house insurance?